aliahmedaspose/Aspose.Slides-Documentation/java/plugins/aspose-slides-java-for-php/presentation-content/powerpoint-charts/chart-formatting/_index.md

 ```

 ## **Set Font Properties for Chart**
-Aspose.Slides for Java provides support for setting the font related properties for the $chart-> Please follow the steps below for setting the font properties for $chart->
+Aspose.Slides for Java provides support for setting the font related properties for the chart.
+Please follow the steps below for setting the font properties for chart.

 - Instantiate [Presentation](http://www.aspose.com/api/net/slides/aspose.slides/presentation) class object.
 - Add chart on the slide.